 “I think the claims are absurd,” says the President of Madrid’s Wellington Society, who lectured on Goya at the University of Syracuse, Madrid, for six years and has just published Letters Home from the Basque Country.

-“In all the years I have studied Goya, it has never once been mentioned,” he told the Olive Press this week.
+“In all the years I have studied Goya, it has never once been mentioned,” he told the Olive Press.

 Born into a lower-middle class family in the small Aragonese town of Fuendetodos, Francesco de Goya y Lucientes moved with his aspiring parents and three older siblings to Zaragoza at the age of three, where he would subsequently hang out on the dusty streets with the other children and forge a lifelong friendship with Zapater.